-Helen: A Literary Magazine focuses on expanding the perspective of the city of Las Vegas and greater Southern Nevada area, as well as giving a special spotlight to diverse local talent and those with a connection to the region.
+Helen: A Literary Magazine is a venue for fiction, poetry, creative nonfiction, spoken word, photography, graphic narratives, and artwork.
+Based in Las Vegas, one of our objectives is on expanding the perspective of the city of Las Vegas and greater Southern Nevada area, as well as giving a special spotlight to diverse local talent and those with a connection to the region.
 Published biannually with nontraditional printing and digital online content, Helen features work from both emerging and established writers and artists across the globe.

 Winner of the contest will receive $100 cash prize and publication on our website.
-Only those who enter the contest and are Clark Country residents will be considered.
+Only those who enter the contest and are Nevada residents will be considered.

-All entries will be considered for publication on our Friday Night Specials series as well as our web issues.
+All entries will be considered for publication in our web issues.
 Poems must be original and unpublished to be considered.

 Please do not include any personal information on your actual submission as our judge is reading your submissions without any identifying marks.

 We are looking for well-written micro-essays and flash nonfiction